IMelker/twitch-chat-worker/README.md

 ## Twitch chat worker
 - It's agregator for twitch chat messages from multiple channels
 - Has connections to PostgreSQL and Clickhouse
-- Multithreaded, based on ThreadPool with tasking
+- Multithreaded, based on Actor framework
-- Chat connects by Irc
+- Chat connects to twitch by IRC
+- Bots processing with lua language support